-- (A) "ADVISORY OPINION" means a written opinion rendered by the Board, pursuant to Article IV, Section 4.1(j) of the Ethics Ordinance, concerning any subject covered by the Ethics Ordinance. - (B) "BOARD" means the Cook County Board of Ethics as established by Article IV, Section 4.1 of the Ethics Ordinance. - (C) "CHAIR" means the Chairperson of the Board. - (D) "COUNTY" means the County of Cook and all government agencies of the County of Cook. - (E) "ELECTED OFFICIAL" means any elected Cook County official. - (F) "EMPLOYEE" means a person employed by the County whether part-time or full-time or by a contract of employment.
-Employee shall include persons employed by County Officers as referenced in Article VII, Section 4 (County Officers) of the Constitution of the State of Illinois.
-Employee shall not include judges of election. - (G) "ETHICS ORDINANCE" means Cook County Ethics Ordinance 93-0-29 adopted September 1, 1993, as amended. - (H) "EXECUTIVE DIRECTOR" means that person appointed by the President pursuant to Article IV, Section 4.1(a) of the Ethics Ordinance, who shall supervise the Staff and coordinate all administrative functions of the Board of Ethics, and who shall carry out such duties as set forth in the Ethics Ordinance, these rules and as designated by the Board. - (I) "HEARING" means any hearing commenced by the Board for additional fact finding as part of an investigation of an alleged violation of the Ethics Ordinance. - (J) "HEARING OFFICER" means an attorney duly licensed to practice law in the State of Illinois and assigned by the Board to conduct hearings on behalf of the Board. - (K) "INVESTIGATION" means any inquiry into an allegation or a complaint of violation of the Ethics Ordinance.
+- (A) "ADVISORY OPINION" means a written opinion rendered by the Board, pursuant to Section 2-591(11) of the Ethics Ordinance, concerning any subject covered by the Ethics Ordinance. - (B) "BOARD" means the Cook County Board of Ethics as established by Section 2-591 of the Ethics Ordinance. - (C) "CHAIR" means the Chairperson of the Board. - (D) "ELECTED OFFICIAL" means any elected Cook County official. - (E) "ETHICS ORDINANCE" means Cook County Ethics Ordinance 93-0-29 adopted September 1, 1993, as amended. - (F) "EXECUTIVE DIRECTOR" means that person appointed by the President pursuant to Section 2-591(1) of the Ethics Ordinance, who shall supervise the Staff and coordinate all administrative functions of the Board of Ethics, and who shall carry out such duties as set forth in the Ethics Ordinance, these rules and as designated by the Board. - (G) "HEARING" means any hearing commenced by the Board for additional fact finding as part of an investigation of an alleged violation of the Ethics Ordinance. - (H) "HEARING OFFICER" means an attorney duly licensed to practice law in the State of Illinois and assigned by the Board to conduct hearings on behalf of the Board. - (I) "INVESTIGATION" means any formal fact-finding process approved and conducted by the Board of Ethics into an allegation or a complaint of violation of the Ethics Ordinance, pursuant to the procedures set forth in Section 5.1, et seq., of these Rules. - (J) "PRESIDENT" means the President of the Cook County Board of Commissioners. - (K) "RESPONDENT" means any person who is the subject of an investigation before the Board.